Heat transfer and efficiency

 Different types of energy can be transferred from one type to another.
-Energy transfer diagrams show each type of energy, whether it is stored or not, and the processes taking place as it is transferred.
-Sankey diagrams also show the relative amounts of each type of energy.
+Energy transfer diagrams show each type of energy, whether it is stored or not, and the processes taking place as energy is transferred.

 This energy transfer diagram shows the useful energy transfer in a car engine.
 You can see that a car engine transfers chemical energy, which is stored in the fuel, into kinetic energy in the engine and wheels.